jidongxiao/CSCI1200-DataStructures/hws/03_matrix_class/README.txt

 Valgrind/Dr. Memory, std::cout & print, etc.)?
 How did you test the "corner cases" of your Matrix class design & implementation?

-EXTRA CREDIT:
-Indicate here if you implemented resize() for extra credit.
-Also document the order notation for your resize() function.

 MISC.
 COMMENTS TO GRADER:
 (optional, please be concise!)